AdriannaGmz/mujoco_kuka/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/.mujoco/mjpro150/bin
 ```

-(Although the location `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$HOME/Progr/Thesis_Aalto/mujoco_kuka/mjpro150/bin` is technically correct for MuJoCo,  mujoco_py doesn't like this location and therefore requires the mjpro to be stored in `~/.mujoco`.
+(Although the location `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:
+  $HOME/Progr/Thesis_Aalto/mujoco_kuka/mjpro150/bin` is technically correct for MuJoCo,  mujoco_py doesn't like this location and therefore requires the mjpro to be stored in `~/.mujoco`.
 That's why the folder is stored there, else, we can place mjpro where we want -as in this repo-) before anything else.
 And afterwards,

 In `mujoco_kuka/mujoco-py`